solidi/algorithms/ctci/README.md

 ## Linked Lists

 1. Duplicates can be removed in a singly linked list by using a slow and fast pointer.
+1. Operations on a linked list typically include three parts: head, middle, and tail.

 ## Takeaways